 Insurance producers are a tough bunch to keep happy.
 Their job is not easy either, as you well know.
 There’s nothing more demoralizing than hearing “no” all day long, when there’s nothing more that both of you want to hear than “yes.”
 Yes means money and it means you’re doing a good job.
 Your job as a supervisor is to set the scene for as many yes-es to be heard as possible.
 It is very important to set high expectations for all of your most talented producers, but it’s equally important to make those employees feel valued.
 We have 11 strategies to keep your top performers happy.

-9. Set High Goals.
 People are really not very different from dogs.
 They want to have goals and get trained to meet them and make you happy.
-Your top sales person may be amazing at closing deals but they may not be the most organized people.
+Your top salesperson may be amazing at closing deals but they may not be the most organized people.
 Begin setting goals after you get a feel for how many deals they are closing without your help.
 Determine a goal that won’t be easy to meet yet it shouldn’t make the producer feel overwhelmed.
 It should be within reach -- but only after breaking a good sweat.
 Goals are a must.
 If you don’t express what kind of performance you’d like to see, you may never see it.

 Have an open dialogue with your top performers.
 Keep things friendly and honest because there’s nothing a good producer appreciates more than frankness.
 Ask him/her how (s)he prefers to be managed.
 Do they want to meet once a week or several times a week?
 And just ask, “What would make you want to stay at this company for the next five years?”
-You’re sure to get an answer that will shape you relationship for the long-haul, and you’ll know exactly what you need to do to keep your most talented people on your team.
+You’re sure to get an answer that will shape your relationship for the long-haul, and you’ll know exactly what you need to do to keep your most talented people on your team.

-11. Give Rewards.
 Small awards and prizes along the way to a big bonus are a great way to keep your valued insurance producers from jumping ship to another company you simply can’t compete with salary-wise.
-The fun of smaller rewards along the way will make your top people feel appreciated and creates a feeling of comraderie.
+The fun of smaller rewards along the way will make your top people feel appreciated and creates a feeling of camaraderie.
 If you can, let your producers choose their own rewards.
-Maybe it’s an Apple Watch or the day off for getting the top score for the month.
+Maybe it’s an Apple Watch or the day off for getting the top scorer for the month.
 There’s nothing better than getting what you want!